ssaunier/ssaunier.github.io/_posts/2015-04-02-configure-your-rails-application-to-use-optimizely.markdown

 Of course it does not exist...

-By default, Rails is secure and prevent other website to load yours in an iframe.
+By default, Rails is secure and prevents other website to load yours in an iframe.
 It's done with the following HTTP header:

 ```